-Value engineering consultants will have a team leader on staff that is a licensed Professional Engineer (PE) as well as a Certified Value Specialist (CVS) by the Society of American Value Engineers (SAVE).
+Value engineering consultants will have at least one person on staff that is a licensed Professional Engineer (PE) as well as a Certified Value Specialist (CVS) by the Society of American Value Engineers (SAVE).
 This PE/CVS should have extensive experience in the design and/or construction of highways and bridges.
-Upon selection the selected firm will be required to become registered with the Kentucky State Board of Registration for Professional Engineers and Land Surveyors.
 The consultant should demonstrate their experience conducting VE studies for transportation facilities, particularly highways and bridges.
 The consultant should be able to provide all the services listed in the scope of work.

-KTC Value Engineering Guidelines, Draft, March 20, 1996, follows.
+KYTC Value Engineering Guidelines, Draft, March 20, 1996, follows.